Eldave93/Seizure-Detection-Tutorials/README.md

 I'd like to give a massive thank you to the open source community for all the hard work that is put into the Python language, interactive computing resourses, and packages used to make this project a reality.
 Also thank you to Hvass Laboratories (http://www.hvass-labs.org/) whos Tutorials on TensorFlow were the inspiration for creating my own tutorials.

 **Progress Update**
+- 29/05/2020: Had some time to clean up the Dimensionality Reduction notebook which still has some work left to do on it (most of these notebooks are still work in progress).
+My current main focus is finishing my PhD (plan to submit in August) and submitting the work to journals.
+After I can release more of the code for these notebooks (particularly the one on creating the datasets).
+I also need to find a job, just in case anyone knows of anything relevent/interesting :)
 - 07/03/2020: Added bits to the notebooks that existed and changed the ordering of topics a bit.
 There are still gaps in the notebooks that I want to work on but hopefully I will be updating these more regularly from now on.
 The main way of getting the data for the tutorials is to download them from my Google Drive, but I will release the code for creating them soon once I have tidied it up.

 ## Getting Started